w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

   - Logically group multiple pipelines together.
 - *Pipeline name*
   - Each data pipeline should have a name that reflects its purpose.
 For example
-    * A pipeline that takes data from the LA, applies common processing steps and saves data into SA
+    * A pipeline that takes data from the LA, applies common processing steps, and saves data into SA
     * You will also have one for archiving data into AA
 - *Data source name*
   - The ingestion layer will assign a name to each data source you bring into the platform